mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat547-hw7-thibodeau-mylinh/README.md

 * I still don't understand why the clean command of my Makefile doesn't get rid of my intermediate files.
 * I tried to download the full somatic mutation sample data repository of Alexandrov et al (2013) [here](ftp://ftp.sanger.ac.uk/pub/cancer/AlexandrovEtAl/) from the Makefile, but despite trying both wget and curl, it didn't work.
 I decided to show I could use curl to download the reference signatures set, but I downloaded the rest of the repository data through the command line for further analyses.

-I got the following message so often:
+* I got the following message so often, and that is because there were always mistakes in my code somewhere.

 ```
 Quitting from lines 10-25 (summary_file.Rmd)
 Error in file(file, "rt") : cannot open the connection